+This October, I wanted to begin with a throwback conversation to honor those who began what we now recognize as Breast Cancer Awareness Month.
 In my world, the more people you have helped the bigger the celebrity you are.
-So last week when I had the privilege to talk to Myra Biblowit, the President and CEO of the Breast Cancer Research Foundation (BCRF) I was everything you would be when meeting your hero…nervous, anxious, excited and truly thrilled to share her remarkable journey to change the lives of millions of women around the globe.
+So two years ago when I had the privilege to talk to Myra Biblowit, the President and CEO of the Breast Cancer Research Foundation (BCRF) I was everything you would be when meeting your hero…nervous, anxious, excited, and truly thrilled to share her remarkable journey to change the lives of millions of women around the globe.

 Charity Matters: Tell us a little about what BCRF does?

 Myra Biblowit: We want to put an end to breast cancer and our goal is to have no more fear, no more hospital visits, no more side effects, no more needless suffering, and no more loved ones lost to breast cancer and the only way to achieve our goal to prevent and cure breast cancer is through research.

 Charity Matters: What was the moment that The Breast Cancer Research Foundation began?

 Myra Biblowit: BCRF started in 1993 but I met Evelyn Lauder in 1985 and we forged an incredible friendship.
 Evelyn called me and said that she had an idea to create a foundation that focused on breast cancer research after seeing the pace at which breast cancer research was moving.
 Evelyn had looked around the country and there was not one organization that was doing research with a laser-sharp focus.
 Evelyn said, “I can do this and if I can do it and I don’t it, it would be a sin.
 Will you help me?”
 Evelyn had a soul and a heart that was enormous.
 She was working on the pink ribbon symbol and knew she could make this an ubiquitous symbol of the cause and get this issue out of the closet.